 The following is a draft of a post I had every intention of posting 30 days after my return from Greece.
-From an unexpected, failed attempt at my second professional volleyball season abroad…the photos are moments captured during this time of change:
+From an unexpected quick transition out of my second professional volleyball season abroad…the photos are moments captured during this time of change:

 “Change.
 Change is hard.
 Change is unnerving.
 Change is good.